jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: SearchPattern @one_term {? {| inside | outside } {+ @qualid } }

-   This command displays the name and type of all hypothesis of the current goal (if any) and theorems of the current context whose statement’s conclusion or last hypothesis and conclusion matches the expressionterm where holes in the latter are denoted by `_`.
+   Displays the name and type of all hypotheses of the current goal (if any) and theorems of the current context whose statement’s conclusion or last hypothesis and conclusion matches the pattern :n:`@one_term`.
    It is a variant of :n:`Search @term_pattern` that does not look for subterms but searches for statements whose conclusion has exactly the expected form, or whose statement finishes by the given series of hypothesis/conclusion.

+   .. todo: should this+SearchPattern+SearchHead be described as "Like Search, but ..."?
+      there seems to be a lot of similarity (and thus a lot of repeated text)

+   .. todo: and very hard to get this (and the difference between the 4 Search*)
+      without concrete examples.
+Too many abstractions strung together.

+   * :n:`@one_term` - Search for objects containing a subterm matching the pattern :n:`@one_term` in which holes of the pattern are indicated by `_` or, when a non linear pattern is specified, :n:`?@ident`.
+   * :n:`inside {+ @qualid }` - limit the search to the specified modules
+   * :n:`outside {+ @qualid }` - exclude the specified modules from the search

-   Prefix the command with :n:`@selector:` to specify the goal on which to search hypothesis.
+   Prefix the command with :n:`@selector:` to specify the goal on which to search hypotheses.
    By default the first goal is searched. (see Section :ref:`invocation-of-tactics`).

    .. example::